-As social media and online shopping becomes increasingly popular, brand scams and fake accounts similarly grow on an unprecedented scale.
-These kinds of scams have especially made their way into the realm of ambassador marketing, where innocent social media users are targeted by fake accounts to endorse brands that they have no true affiliation with.
+As social media and online shopping become increasingly popular, brand scams and fake accounts similarly grow on an unprecedented scale.
+These kinds of scams have made their way into the realm of ambassador marketing, where innocent social media users are targeted by fake accounts to endorse brands that they have no true affiliation with.

 Fraudsters have become exceptionally skilled at creating entire websites that appear deceptively convincing.
 So deceptive in fact, that ordinary consumers can’t tell the difference in most cases.
 These same fraudsters even create social media pages claiming to be the voice of a brand as they lure you into handing over your personal information.

 In order to avoid falling victim to a brand scam, we’ve compiled a list of what to look out for when contacted by a company for the purpose of ambassador marketing.